Abigail Brand: Pyrokinesis

-Brand has the power of pyrokinesis.
+Brand possesses the power of pyrokinesis.
 She has exhibited the ability to coat at least her hands in flame that is potent enough to burn through most metals.
 This flame has been shown colored both blue and red, though it is unknown whether the colors have any specific significance.
 Although it was originally believed that this ability stems from her half-alien heritage, Brand herself revealed that her power is the result of her half-human heritage and is mutant in nature.

 Multilingualism

-Due to her tongue being able to make shapes that normal human tongues can't, Brand is multilingual and is able to speak in several alien languages that others are unable to.
-For example, she was able to fluently communicate with Lockheed in his native tongue, a fact that clearly surprised her crew.
+Due to her tongue being able to make shapes that humans cannot, Abigail Brand is multilingual and is able to speak in several alien languages that others are unable to.
+For example, she was able to fluently communicate with Lockheed in his native tongue, which surprised her crew.

 Physical appearance

-Brand's green hair is a trait that has long been associated with S.H.I.E.L.D.'s enemy HYDRA; Wolverine disparagingly refers to her as "HYDRA-hair" at their first meeting.
-She reveals in Giant Sized Astonishing X-Men #1 that this is her natural color, the unusual color inherited from her father's race.
-Neither her green-furred extraterrestrial father's name nor species have been revealed.

-Brand has a tattoo on each bicep; one reads "Grace", the other "Anna".
+Abigail Brand's green hair is a trait that has long been associated with S.H.I.E.L.D.'s enemy Hydra.
+Wolverine disparagingly refers to her as "Hydra-hair" at their first meeting.
+She reveals that this is her natural color, the unusual color inherited from her father's race.
+Abigail Brand has a tattoo on each bicep, where one reads "Grace," and the other "Anna."
 The significance of these tattoos has yet to be revealed.

 Reception

-Critical reception
+Critical response

-Deirdre Kaye of Scary Mommy called Abigail Brand a "role model" and "truly heroic."
-Thayer Preece Parker of CBR.com ranked Abigail Brand 8th in their "10 Greatest Marvel Villains Of 2022" list.
-Stacie Rook of Screen Rant included Abigail Brand in their "10 Female Marvel Heroes That Should Come To The MCU" list, while Alex Capriati included her in their "MCU: 10 Most Desired Fan Favorite Debuts Expected In The Multiverse Saga" list.
+Deirdre Kaye of Scary Mommy called Abigail Brand a "role model" and a "truly heroic" female character.
+Francesco Cacciatore of Screen Rant called Abigail Brand Marvel's "Best Villain in Decades," while Stacie Rook included her in their "10 Female Marvel Heroes That Should Come To The MCU" list, and Alex Capriati included her in their "MCU: 10 Most Desired Fan Favorite Debuts Expected In The Multiverse Saga" list.
+Sarah Brown of Collider included Abigail Brand in their "30 Marvel Superheroes That Need to Join the MCU" list.
+Thayer Preece Parker of Comic Book Resources ranked Abigail Brand 8th in their "10 Greatest Marvel Villains Of 2022" list.

 Other versions

 Ultimate Marvel

-An alternate version of Abigail Brand appears in the Ultimate Marvel universe.
-She first appears in Ultimate Comics: Ultimates as a disillusioned young woman who joins HYDRA after the death of her mother.
-She befriends an agent named Scorpio, in reality an undercover Nick Fury.
-After being betrayed by her fellow HYDRA soldiers, Brand is recruited by Fury as part of his new Howling Commandos.
+An alternate version of Abigail Brand from Earth-1610 appears in the Ultimate Marvel universe.
+This version is a member of Nick Fury's Howling Commandos and a former member of Hydra.

+Ultimate Universe

+An alternate universe variant of Abigail Brand from Earth-6160 appears in Ultimate Wolverine.
+This version is a member of the Opposition that opposes the Eurasian Republic, led by the Rasputin Family (consisting of Colossus, Magik, and Omega Red).
+Brand takes part in a mission to free mutant prisoners from a facility in the Black Sea, only to be killed by the Angel Specimen.